arjunvenkat/boothplanner/README.md

+# Booth Planner

+## Source Data

+We need three files to update the Booth Planner each quarter.

+1. Course Price History, from [iBid](https://ibid.chicagobooth.edu/registrar-student/studentinfo/MyEnrollment.tap?token=KmoGOShb2om3UXmG2A_EnlPrOmVW-7AJUjpieqKSyMNS1f7HDKWjrEq5p4mxo-Cyg6WHD3q-SsHue2VDg5UoAg2)
+2. New Course Schedule, from the [Booth Course Search](https://intranet.chicagobooth.edu/secure/full-time/coursesearch/CourseSchedule)
+3. Course Ratings, from the [Course Evaluations Page](https://intranet.chicagobooth.edu/secure/full-time/academics/cdr/course-evaluations)

 ## Updating the code

 The dropdown on the homepage for "Displaying courses available in <Season> <Year>" with the needs to be updated annually.
 The form can be found at `views/course_by_profs/index` on line 7.
 Only the season and year needs to change.

 ## Updating the data files